adrian-jrczk/Contacts/README.md

 ## Features

 - Add contacts to the database
-- Search for contacts by name, number and email adress
+- Search for contacts by name, number and email address
 - Edit existing contact's fields
 - List all contacts sorted alphabetically
 - Import contacts from .vcf files